Poor Wi-Fi Signal

 - Reflect on mirror placement: Mirrors reflect the Wi-Fi signal from your router, ultimately decreasing the signal's strength.
 We suggest limiting the use of mirrors where possible.
 Trust us, you already look great!

 - Be conscious of location: Wi-Fi routers need room to breathe.
 They should not be hidden behind speakers or other electronics that can cause interference.
 Microwave ovens, in particular, can negatively impact your Wi-Fi signal.

 Test Signal Strength Near the Router

-If you have strong Wi-Fi near the router on multiple devices, but not far away, then you should consider upgrading to our Ultimate Wi-Fi service for $10/mo.
-As Wi-Fi travels through walls and floors, the signal degrades.
-Ultimate Wi-Fi offers guaranteed whole-home coverage anywhere in your home.
+If you have strong Wi-Fi near the router on multiple devices, but not far away, it's time to consider additional or upgraded Wi-Fi equipment.
+We have several options available.
 You will also have access to network security and advanced parental controls through the CommandIQ mobile app.
+Please give us a call at 800.492.5989, and we will help you determine the best solution for you.

 Weak Wi-Fi Everywhere

 If you have little or no Wi-Fi even when you are in the same room as your router, try testing an additional device.
 If multiple devices seem to have trouble with Wi-Fi when near the router, try power cycling your router.
 The videos below will show you how to do it on your particular MEC router.
 If you aren't sure which router you have, this article will show you.